TheOddler/aplai/report/report.md

 Dingen die in de opgave stonden maar nog missen (bovenop andere TODO's in de tekst):

+Intro:

+* In the conclusion you give a critical reflection on your work.
+What are the strong points? and the weak points?
+What are the lessons learned?

 2.1:

 * What are the criteria you would use to judge whether a viewpoint is a